 You also can pick up a drug disposal kit at Fairfax County Health Department offices and other drug disposal kit distribution locations.
+Before visiting a Health Department office, please call to confirm that kits are available.

 General Home Medical Disposal Information

-Don't Flush Unused Medicines
+Don't Flush Unused Medicines!

 Why?
 Because they can end up in our rivers and streams.
 To help protect our environment, throw unused, unwanted or expired over-the-counter and prescription medicines in the trash.
 Don’t flush medicines — except when specifically instructed by the label.